L to R: (P)Rick, Mikenote the cool person, Neil and Vyvyan.

 Subliminal Seduction: Parodied: at the time there was a great fuss over — and paranoia of — subliminal messages in shows or adverts.
 Thus, throughout the second season, the show inserted at least one "subliminal message" in each episode: a non-sequitur image flashed up on the screen for five frames.

-Even Neil is debatable, though.
-In many instances, he comes across as more unpleasantly passive-aggressive than simply depressed, and rarely misses a chance to attempt to guilt-trip his housemates.
+Averted with the chronically depressed Neil, though in many instances, he comes across as more unpleasantly passive-aggressive than simply depressed, and rarely misses a chance to attempt to guilt-trip his housemates.
+Then again, it's easy to feel sorry for him considering how he's The Chew Toy.

 Madness were the only band to appear twice.
 This is because BBC 2 was apparently planning to commission a comedy series starring the band, though it wound up never being produced.